 Yes.
 If an appraisal is required in a pending transaction, an appraisal may be conducted, provided that it is by appointment, a total of no more than three people, including the broker, are at the property at any one time, and those three people adhere to strict social distancing guidelines.
-Real estate brokers and appraisers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers, clients and appraisers must wear cloth face coverings.
 The appraisal should be conducted as expeditiously as possible.
 Sellers should vacate the property prior to the appraisal.

-REMINDER: Phase 1 protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time.

-Can buyer's brokers conduct "buyer walk-throughs" prior to closing during Phase 1.5 and Phase 2 of the Order?
+Can buyers' brokers conduct "buyer walk-throughs" prior to closing during Phase 2?

 Yes.
 If a walk-through is required in a pending transaction, a walk-through may be conducted, provided that it is by appointment, a total of no more than three people, including the broker, are at the property at any one time, and those three people adhere to strict social distancing guidelines.
-Real estate brokers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers and their clients must wear cloth face coverings.
 The walk-though should be conducted as expeditiously as possible.
 Sellers should vacate the property prior to the walk-through.

-REMINDER: Phase I protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time.

-Can brokers retrieve keys and provide to a buyer after a closed sale during Phase 1.5 and Phase 2?
-(Revised June 05, 2020)
+Can brokers retrieve keys and provide to a buyer after a closed sale during Phase 2?

 Yes.
 If keys to the property are not otherwise available to a buyer at closing, a broker in the transaction may make arrangements to retrieve and deliver the keys to the buyer, provided that it is done so by appointment, a total of no more than three people, including the broker, are at the property or at the location of the key delivery, and those people adhere to strict social distancing guidelines.
-Real estate brokers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers and their clients must wear cloth face coverings.

-REMINDER: Phase I protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time.

-Can real estate brokers input new listings in the MLS system during Phase 1.5 and Phase 2?
+Can real estate brokers input new listings in the MLS system during Phase 2?

 Yes.
 Real estate brokers are permitted to input new listings into the MLS system.
 Real estate brokers may conduct listing presentations, take photos of the property, and create virtual tours for new listings, provided that those activities are done so by appointment, no more than three people, including the broker, are at the property at any one time, and those people adhere to strict social distancing guidelines.
-Real estate brokers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers and their clients must wear cloth face coverings.
 In addition, a seller may take pictures of his or her own property and send those photos to the listing broker.

-REMINDER: Phase 1 protocols prohibit more than two people, including the broker, at the property at one time.
+REMINDER: Phase 1 and Phase 1.5 protocols prohibit more than two people, including the broker, at the property at one time

-Can professional photographers take photos and create virtual tours during Phase 1.5 and
+Can professional photographers take photos and create virtual tours during Phase 2?